-The Trustees for the LM Managed Performance Fund have put both the Receivers and Managers and the Court Appointed Receiver on notice of a potential claim against the Fund.
+The Trustees for the LM Managed Performance Fund previously put both the Receivers and Managers and the Court Appointed Receiver on notice of a potential claim against the Fund.

-The secured creditor is not in a position to release its security due to the potential claim against the Fund.
-Until the matter detailed above is resolved and funds released to the Court Appointed Receiver, distributions to investors cannot commence.
+The secured creditor was not in a position to release its security due to the potential claim against the Fund.
+This matter has now been resolved and the Receivers and Managers have advised they are finalising their appointment.
 Once the secured creditor's Receivers have retired and the funds are released to me, I will be required to retain certain funds to meet the liabilities of the Fund, including contingent claims that may arise from the auditor claim and Bellpac litigation.
 I am also required to seek the directions of the Court before proceeding with the next distribution.